Communication Sciences and Disorders (IDEALL), Ph.D.

 For information regarding deadlines and requirements for admission, please see the Guide to Graduate Admissions.

-Prospective students will apply to the IDEALL CSD Ph.D. program through the Graduate School at UNC Greensboro.
-Admission procedures will follow those described in the UNC Greensboro Graduate Bulletin and practiced by the doctoral program in Communication Sciences and Disorders.
+Prospective students will apply to the IDEALL CSD Ph.D. program through The Graduate School at UNC Greensboro.
+Admission procedures will follow those described in the UNC Greensboro University Catalog and practiced by the doctoral program in Communication Sciences and Disorders.

 Applications to the IDEALL CSD Ph.D.
 Program are completed online through the UNC Greensboro Graduate School website.
 The following materials are required for an applicant to be considered for admission to the UNC Greensboro CSD Ph.D.
 Program: